contractautomataproject/CARE/README.md

 # Contract Automata Runtime Environment (CARE)

 <tt>CARE</tt> is a library for implementing applications specified via contract automata.
-Check https://github.com/ContractAutomataProject/CARE_Example  for an example of usage of <tt>CARE</tt>.

  <tt>CARE</tt>  provides a runtime environment to coordinate the <tt>CARE</tt>  services that are implementing the
   contracts of the synthesised orchestration.